PatrickCenteno/dracobitAndroid/objectives.md

 some of the technologies that I'd like to learn/incorporate into this project and that I feel would be very useful in the long run are the following:

+#### TDD
+In the implementation of this project, I feel that it would be highly valuable to follow the TDD style

 Follow [MVP](https://github.com/konmik/konmik.github.io/wiki/Introduction-to-Model-View-Presenter-on-Android) pattern and incorporate new Android techniques such as [DataBinding](https://developer.android.com/topic/libraries/data-binding/index.html)

 [Dagger 2](http://google.github.io/dagger/)